ichbinrich/ichbinrich.github.io/index.md

 IT Professional.

-Research Engineer at [DIMA](https://www.tu.berlin/dima) currently focused on implementing the front-end component of a Data Debugger application in the context of [Wayang Cross-Platform System](https://wayang.apache.org/).
+Research Engineer at [DIMA](https://www.tu.berlin/dima) currently focused on implementing the WebUI of a Data Debugger application in the context of [Wayang Cross-Platform System](https://wayang.apache.org/).

 Former Research Engineer at [DFKI](https://www.dfki.de/web/), Core Architecture team in the [Agora Project](https://www.agora-ecosystem.com) and Java developer.